 A payables clerk adds a new vendor with his or her address, if a physical check is to be mailed.

-Or, if ACH payments are made, the payables person can add a new vendor with his or her personal bank account number.
+Or, for ACH payments, the payables person adds a new vendor with his or her personal bank account number.

-Either way, once the fictitious vendor is established, the door is open to repeated thefts.
+Either way, once the fraudster establishes the fictitious vendor, the door is open to repeated thefts.

 The person adding the fake vendor sends fake invoices, and payments are made.